 The applications are reviewed by an internal committee comprised of anonymous UHLC faculty and staff members.
 They will make the final award determinations based on the criteria outlined above.

-Recipients will be notified in late April.
+Recipients will be notified in late April or early May.

 UHLC highly recommends keeping all commitments made to an organization.
 If, however, it is impossible to fulfill a work commitment without receipt of fellowship funding, we ask you to clearly explain the contingent nature of your application to the organization.

 Payment is generally released by the end of June.